-L2L Support can assist in mass uploading checklists to your site by uploading using our Checklist import sheet.
-If you need this sheet, please send a request to firstname.lastname@example.org.
+L2L Support can assist in mass uploading checklists to your site by uploading using our Checklist import sheet found at the top of the Checklist Import screen.
 Additionally, existing checklists can be updated through the upload process as long as the external I.D. for these existing documents is provided on the upload sheet.

 You'll find the ability to import checklists under the Standard Work/ Document Center tab.